open-austin/indigent-defense-stats/README.md

 - hidden values are grabbed from the calendar page, NodeID and NodeDesc are grabbed from the main page location field.

 ## Writing to s3 bucket
-The command `python3.8 src/combine_parsed.py` will run a script to combine html files into a .json in an s3 bucket.
+The command `poetry run python src/combine_parsed.py` will run a script to combine html files into a .json in an s3 bucket.
 Currently this is running daily on a shell script, on only 1000 files as an example to see schema for Athena.

 ## TODO